 Translating IPIP Items into Other Languages

-This web-site serves as a clearing-house for those who plan to translate the English IPIP items into other languages.
-If you have already translated any IPIP items, or plan to do so, please contact Lewis R. Goldberg at: firstname.lastname@example.org
+This Web page serves as a clearing-house for planned and completed translations of English IPIP items into other languages.
+If you have already translated any IPIP items or plan to do so, please contact the IPIP Consultant, John A. Johnson, at: firstname.lastname@example.org .

 ARABIC.
 Essam Gaber Ali, in consultation with a panel of language professors, has translated, back-translated, and adapted the 100 items included in the IPIP Big-Five factor markers into standard Arabic.
 Essam is a doctoral candidate in the Psychiatry program at Suez Canal University in Ismailia, Egypt, under the mentorship of Professor Ismail M. Youssef, MD.
 He is interested in the assessment of the interactions between depression and burnout syndrome, and the role played by personality traits in such interactions, in samples of resident physicians.
 He can be reached at: firstname.lastname@example.org